 It is free for children under 18 and EU residents aged between 18-25.

-You can see more information at the abbey’s official website.
+You can find more information on the abbey’s official website.

 Where to stay at Mont St Michel